Candidate License

 Step 4 – Schedule Appointment to Take the CDRE

 Once licensed as a registered dietitian candidate, you will receive information from NSRD about how to pay the fee and schedule an appointment to write the CDRE.
-The fee to take the November 2025 exam is $600.
-If you wish to request an accommodation for the CDRE, including writing in-person, requests must be received by October 6, 2025.
+The fee to take the May 2026 exam is $600 (increasing to $750) If you wish to request an accommodation for the CDRE, including writing in-person, requests must be received by date to be determined March 18, 2026.

 Click here for more information about the CDRE.